Getting a Licence

 Errors and Omissions Insurance

-No, you do not have to submit your E&O renewal documents to Council each year.
-You are required to maintain E&O that meets Council's requirements, however.
-If an E&O Audit is initiated by Council, you will be asked to produce evidence you have maintained E&O on an ongoing basis.
+During annual licence renewal, you will be required to confirm that you are covered by E&O Insurance.
+If an E&O Insurance Audit is initiated by Council, you will be asked to produce evidence you have maintained E&O Insurance on an ongoing basis.

 You must immediately cease conducting insurance activities and notify Council within five business days.
 Your licence will be automatically suspended if you remain uninsured for a period exceeding 30 calendar days, so be sure to let Council know once your policy is in place.
 Once your insurance is reinstated, you may return to work.
-If, however, you remain uninsured for a period exceeding 30 days, your licence will be terminated.
+If, however, you remain uninsured for a period exceeding 30 days, your licence will be cancelled.

-Council Rules requires that E&O be in place for all licensees, including insurance agencies and firms.
+Council Rules requires that E&O Insurance be in place for all licensees, including insurance agencies and firms.
 A policy may cover both the agency/firm and the licensed individuals authorized to represent it.
 Life insurance agencies are directed to review Council Notice ICN 07-007 under Notices for more detailed information.

 Yes.
-Although you may not be selling new business, you are still providing advice and may make changes to existing clients' policies.
+Although you may not be selling new business, you are still providing advice, and may make changes to existing clients' policies.
 Council therefore considers there to be a risk to the client that would necessitate E&O insurance.

-ICN 15-006 (25 June 2015)
+ICN 15-006 Errors and Omissions (E&O) Insurance (25 June 2015)

-ICN 09-002 (28 April 2009)
+ICN 09-002 E&O Insurance Life Agencies (28 April 2009)

-ICN 07-007 (11 September 2007)
+ICN 07-007 Errors and Omissions Insurance Advisory (11 September 2007)

 Council Rules Course